 2. Paradox (Olivia) - Good for Conversational Screening Automation

-Paradox's AI assistant Olivia automates candidate conversations at scale: answering questions, collecting applications, screening with knockout questions, and scheduling interviews through text and chat.
-It handles over 100 languages and integrates with major HR systems like Workday and SAP SuccessFactors.
+Paradox’s AI assistant Olivia automates candidate conversations at scale: answering questions, collecting applications, screening with knockout questions, and scheduling interviews through text and chat.
+With 100+ language support, it integrates with major HR systems like Workday and SAP SuccessFactors.

 Automation coverage: Conversational AI chatbot, automated screening questions, interview self-scheduling, multilingual support (100+ languages), career site integration, SMS-based candidate engagement.